 1. Which elements or attributes are deprecated?

-The elements deprecated (from HTML 4.01) from the HTML 5 specification are: basefont, big, center, font, s, strike, tt, u, frame, frameset, noframes, acronym, applet, isindex, dir
+The elements deprecated (from HTML 4.01) from the HTML5 specification are: basefont, big, center, font, strike, tt, frame, frameset, noframes, acronym, applet, isindex, dir

-You can find a list of those elements and attributes along with detailed reasons of why they've been removed by reading HTML
+You can find a list of those elements and attributes along with detailed reasons of why they’ve been removed by reading HTML5 differences from HTML5.

 2. Do I use any of those elements or attributes on my site?